aptivator/mongo-query-compiler-docs/docs/query-grammar.md

 ### Query Grammar

-`mongo-query-compiler` supports mongodb syntax and augments it with new features such as query namespaces, new operators, and new ways to specify search criteria.
-The grammar employed by the tool is more flexible and allows a more economical specification of criteria.
-For example, `$and` statements can be specified as an object of queries and also as a typical array of queries.
+`mongo-query-compiler` supports mongodb syntax and augments it with new features such as query namespaces, new operators, and different ways to specify search parameters.
+The grammar employed by the tool is more flexible and allows a more economical declaration of criteria.
+For example, `$and` statements can be set as an object of queries and also as a typical array of queries.
 This guide presents examples of both usages.

 ---